 Combined Clinical/Counseling/School PhD Program

 Welcome!
-The Combined Clinical/Counseling/School PhD Program will be undergoing an exciting change to the Combined Clinical/Counseling PhD Program.
-Beginning Fall 2017, the Combined Clinical/Counseling/School program will no longer be accepting new students.
+The Combined Clinical/Counseling/School PhD Program has now transitioned to the Combined Clinical/Counseling PhD Program.
 Please see the new website for the Combined Clinical/Counseling program for more information.

 Questions regarding APA accreditation and complete information on accreditation guidelines and principles are available through: